 Operating Cycle Example

-So for example, if a business buys inventory and it stays in the warehouse for 45 days before it is sold on 60 day credit terms to a customer, then the cycle is given as follows:
+To illustrate suppose a business buys inventory and it stays in the warehouse for 45 days before it is sold on 60 day credit terms to a customer.
+In this situation the calculation of the cycle is as follows:

 Operating cycle = Inventory days + Accounts receivable days Operating cycle = 45 days + 60 days = 105 days

-This means that on average there are 105 days between purchasing inventory and receiving cash from the customer for the sale of that inventory.
-The longer the inventory holding period and the longer the time it takes customers to pay, the longer the operating cycle of the business will be.
+As shown above on average there are 105 days between buying inventory and receiving cash from the sale of that inventory.
+As can be seen the longer the inventory holding period and the longer the time it takes customers to pay, the longer the operating cycle of the business will be.